objectmikael/linked-chain/README.md

 The project is structured as follows:
 - **app.py**: Main Python script for running the application.
 - **menu.py**: Menu-related functions.
-- **functions.py**: Miscellaneous utility functions.
+- **functions.py**: Utility functions.
 - **contracts**: Directory containing compiled contract ABIs.
 - **pages**: Directory containing various pages of the application, including:
     - About Us
-    - Admin
+    - Company Admin
     - Crowdsale
+    - LinkedCHAIN Admin
+    - Product Roadmap
     - Query
-    - Super Admin
     - User

 ### Features
 #### Initial Coin Offering(token crowdsale):
 - **Hyrd(HYD) Token**: Implement using the ERC20 protocol.
-- **Crowdsale Participants**: Companies can participate in the crowdsale to recieve HYD tokens and join the ecosystem.
+- **Crowdsale Participants**: Companies participate in a crowdsale to fund the platform, join the ecosystem and mint HYD tokens.
 - **Exchange Rate**: 1 HYD per 0.5 ETH, with a minimum purchase of 100 tokens.
 - **Token Storage**: Upon making a transaction via crowdsale, tokens will be stored in a LinkedCHAIN wallet.
 - **Admin Role**: Entities that complete a transaction via crowdsale are marked as admins.